Table of Contents

 Conclusion

-Performance Appraisals are more than annual formalities they connect present performance with future growth.
+Performance Appraisal is more than annual formalities; it connects present performance with future growth.
 When conducted fairly and thoughtfully, they enhance engagement, identify development opportunities, and support organisational success.
 By keeping the process clear and human-focused, both employees and businesses can benefit and grow together.